paulghaddad/baby_site/src/pages/activities/index.md

 Then, grab some spices and herbs and explore them with baby.

-My son loves this activity!
+Hayden loves this activity!
 Here’s how it works.

-I sat in a chair next to my son, who sat in a high chair, at the kitchen table.
+I sat in a chair next to him, who sat in a high chair, at the kitchen table.
 I opened up one spice at a time, and smelled it.
-Then let my son smell it.
+Then let Hayden smell it.

 I did the same thing with herbs.
-I talked about the spice or herb with my son, what it smelled like and what dishes we used it in.
+I talked about the spice or herb, what it smelled like and what dishes we used it in.

 Fresh herbs, like basil, parsley, rosemary, garlic, thyme, and oregano, work great for this activity.
 So do spices like cinnamon, garlic powder, cumin, and nutmeg.